-The Fund's synthetic covered call strategy consists of the following three elements, each of which is described in greater detail farther below:
+The Fund's synthetic covered call strategies consists of the following three elements, each of which is described in greater detail farther below:

-- Synthetic long exposure to SHOP, which allows the Fund to seek to participate in the changes, up or down, in the price of SHOP's shares. - Covered call writing (where SHOP call options are sold against the synthetic long portion of the strategy), which allows the Fund to generate income. - U.S. Treasuries, which are used for collateral for the options, and which also generate income.
+- Synthetic long exposure to the Underlying Security, which allows the Fund to seek to participate in the changes, up or down, in the price of shares of the Underlying Security. - Covered call writing (where the Underlying Security's call options are sold against the synthetic long portion of the strategy), which allows the Fund to generate income. - U.S. Treasuries, which are used for collateral for the options, and which also generate income.

-To achieve a synthetic long exposure to SHOP, the Fund will buy SHOP call options and, simultaneously, sell SHOP put options to try to replicate the price movements of SHOP.
-The call options purchased by the Fund and the put options sold by the Fund will generally have one-month to six-month terms and strike prices that are approximately equal to the then-current share price of SHOP at the time the contracts are purchased and sold, respectively.
-The combination of the long call options and sold put options provides the Fund with indirect investment exposure equal to approximately 100% of SHOP for the duration of the applicable options exposure.
+To achieve a synthetic long exposure to the Underlying Security, the Fund will buy the Underlying Security's call options and, simultaneously, sell the Underlying Security's put options to try to replicate the price movements of the Underlying Security.
+The call options purchased by the Fund and the put options sold by the Fund will generally have one-month to six-month terms and strike prices that are approximately equal to the then-current share price of the Underlying Security at the time the contracts are purchased and sold, respectively.
+The combination of the long call options and sold put options provides the Fund with indirect investment exposure equal to approximately 100% of the Underlying Security for the duration of the applicable options exposure.

-As part of its strategy, the Fund will write (sell) call option contracts on SHOP to generate income.
-Since the Fund does not directly own SHOP, these written call options will be sold short (i.e., selling a position it does not currently own).
-The Fund will seek to participate in the share price appreciation of SHOP, if any.
+As part of its strategy, the Fund will write (sell) call option contracts on the Underlying Security to generate income.
+Since the Fund does not directly own the Underlying Security, these written call options will be sold short (i.e., selling a position it does not currently own).
+The Fund will seek to participate in the share price appreciation of the Underlying Security, if any.
 However, due to the nature of covered call strategies, the Fund's participation may be subject to a cap (as described below).
-In this strategy, the call options written (sold) by the Fund will generally have an expiration of one month or less (the "Call Period") and generally have a strike price that is approximately 0%-15% above the then-current SHOP share price.
+In this strategy, the call options written (sold) by the Fund will generally have 1- month or less expiration dates (the "Call Period") and generally have a strike price that is approximately 0%-15% above the then-current share price of the Underlying Security.